cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - File sharing on blockchains
 User experienses:= {
 - Core: 1.
 Create blockchain 2.
-Upload files
+Share files //直接分享，不用上传和转存储
-- Data dashboard
-   - if (download - upload) > 1G, start ads. display "seeding for ads free download"
-   - Auto download, Auto Seeding, Mining status.
-This is applying to all chains.
+- Data dashboard: one place to config for all chains, this version does not differentiate chains.
+   - Seeding: ON for for commercial free; OFF with commercials.  //简单化，体验好
+   - Preview download: ON/OFF. //
-- TAU provides global relay services and chain annoucement.
+- TAU provides relay and chain genesis annoucement.
 - All chain addresses are derivative from one private key.
-Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key)i think .
+Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
-- User uses relay from TAU, own chain records and suzheccessed history, in the weight of 2:1:7
+- User uses relay from TAU, own chain records and success history, in the weight of 2:1:7.
+Time frame is `PruneRange`.
-- auto seeding is off chain function, downloader will randomless picking up recorded peers as seeders
-- random watching, for chains registerred on TAU, app will take random messages to display on forum panel.

 - app operation mode:
-   - on telcom data: Watching both random and followed chains(2:8). support manual download, config buttons default:
+   - on telcom data: show messages on followed chains, default follow TAUT and TAU. support manual download, config buttons default:
-      - manual download: ON
-      - manual seeding: ON
-      - auto download file: OFF
-      - auto seeding: OFF
+      - Preview: OFF
-      - mining: OFF
+      - Seeding: OFF
    - on wifi: config buttons default:
-      - manual download: ON
-      - manual seeding: ON
-      - auto-download: ON, autdownload files smaller than 10M, 9 key frames.
+      - Preview: ON, download files smaller than `PreviewSize`M, video `PreviewSize` key frames.
-      - auto-seeding: ON.
-      - mining: ON
+      - Seeding: ON
    - on wifi + power plug: multiple processes allowed.
-   - in the sleeping mode, random wake up between 1..WakeUpTime,  run for one minute follow the above rules. <br/> <br/>
+   - in the sleeping mode, random wake up between 1..WakeUpTime,  run for one minute follow the above rules.
 }
 Business model:= {
 - Tau foundation will develop TAU App and provide free public relays, in return for admob/mopub ads income to cover relay data cost.
 Any one can contribute relays on both TAU and own chain.
 - Individual nodes will see ads to keep using data for free, the more data upload, the less ads.